-

 Oklahoma’s Traffic Violation Point System

-Oklahoma's Department of Public Safety uses the "Mandatory Point System" as a means of monitoring Oklahoma drivers.
-Under that system, each point serves as a demerit, and if accumulate ten or more points in five years, you will have your license suspended.
+Oklahoma's Department of Public Safety uses the "Mandatory Point System" to monitor drivers.
+If you accumulate 10 or more points in 5 years, you will have your license suspended.

 -